Simon-Cun/DragonQuest/README.md

 ---

 ## Features (Planned / TBD)
-- Attack: When players come across enemies, they will have the option to attack, run, or use items.
+- **Attack:** When players come across enemies, they will have the option to attack, run, or use items.
 We will keep enemy encounters varied, and in our level-based system, include powerful bosses at the end to mark checkpoints.
-- Run: In some situations, the user can choose to to run from their enemies for the chance to escape.
+- **Run:** In some situations, the user can choose to to run from their enemies for the chance to escape.
 We will use the standard C++ random library to implement this feature.
-- Inventory: The user can choose to access their invecntory to see what abilities/weapons to use, as well as toggle between menus for easier access in and out of combat.
+- **Inventory:** The user can choose to access their invecntory to see what abilities/weapons to use, as well as toggle between menus for easier access in and out of combat.
-- Items: Once the user is running low on health, they can re-heal and get back to full health.
+- **Items:** Once the user is running low on health, they can re-heal and get back to full health.
 We will implement a wide variety of items to be used in combat such as weapon modifications, healing / strength items, and buffs and debuffs.
+- **Narrative/Dialogue:** Alongside a combat system we will implement a narrative and dialogue to give the user context on their surroundings and also keep them invested in what happens next.
+The dialogue will also provide a meaningful way for us to make sure the user is never lost or confused and progresses smoothly.

 ---